► Huge 49-inch infotainment screen returns

 ► Slower than a Tesla Model X though

-On the surface, not much.
+At CES, Byton revealed an all-new interior for the M-Byte, and it's a little different to the concept we first saw.
 Byton engineers have kept the huge swathe of 49-inch screen we saw on the concept, but look closer and there are a few changes compared to last year’s cabin.

 There’s still a 7-inch tablet for the driver on the steering wheel, but now it’s been pushed towards the bottom of the wheel to make space for an airbag.
 What’s more, there’s another touch panel between the driver and the passengers, too – because after some feedback from last year Byton realised the passengers had limited control of the cinema-like screen in front of them.